vkhazin/cloudmigration-courseware/content/chapter-06/HighAvailabilityLab.md

   * Security group settings will require adjustments too
 1. What's the acceptance criteria: you should be able to shutdown one of the two instances and to continue serving traffic from the other instance
 1. Aurora on Rds is highly available: no actions required from your end
-1. While it is possible to setup a highly available MySql on Aws without an Rds, it is taking some time and practice
+1. While it is possible to setup a highly available MySql on Aws without Rds, it does take some time and practice
-1. Azure, similar to Aws Rds, offers highly available MS Sql, MySql and Cosmos DB.
-The later with [cross-region availability](https://docs.microsoft.com/en-us/azure/cosmos-db/distribute-data-globally).
+1. Azure, similar to Aws Rds, offers highly available MS Sql, MySql and Cosmos DB, the later with [cross-region availability](https://docs.microsoft.com/en-us/azure/cosmos-db/distribute-data-globally).